Ion Gheorghe Maurer: Political career

 Regarded, according to the claims of dissident journalist Victor Frunză, as Gheorghiu-Dej's chosen successor, Maurer was head of state (President of the Presidium of the Great National Assembly of Romania) from 1958 to 1961.
 He took the seat previously occupied by Constantin Pîrvulescu on the Politburo, and then replaced Chivu Stoica as Prime Minister of Romania in 1961.
-In the latter capacity, he was the recipient of a 1963 letter by the British philosopher and activist Bertrand Russell, who pleaded with the Romanian authorities to free from jail Belu Zilber (a victim of the conflict between the Party leadership and Pătrășcanu, Zilber had been a political prisoner for sixteen years by then).
+In the latter capacity, he was the recipient of a 1963 letter by the British philosopher and activist Bertrand Russell, who pleaded with the Romanian authorities to free Belu Zilber (a victim of the conflict between the Party leadership and Pătrășcanu, Zilber had been a political prisoner for sixteen years by then) from jail.
 Maurer was also one of three acting Chairmen of the State Council of Romania (heads of state) between March 19 and March 24, 1965.

-Alongside Emil Bodnăraș, Maurer was an important member of the Politburo in opposing the ambitions of Gheorghe Apostol and, together with Bodnăraș, helping along the establishment of the Nicolae Ceaușescu regime.
+Alongside Emil Bodnăraș, Maurer was an important member of the Politburo in opposing the ambitions of Gheorghe Apostol and, together with Bodnăraș, aiding in the establishment of the Nicolae Ceaușescu regime.
 Among others, Maurer helped silence potential opposition from inside the Party by withdrawing his support for Corneliu Mănescu and welcoming Ceaușescu's directives, before being himself criticized and sidelined (at the same time as his collaborator Alexandru Bârlădeanu).
 Pensioned in 1974, he was still present in the forefront at most Party ceremonies.

 A prominent member of the nomenklatura for much of his life, he was known for his latent conflict with a large part of the PCR hierarchy.
-He accumulated a sizable wealth and was known for his ostentatious lifestyle.
+He accumulated sizable wealth and was known for his ostentatious lifestyle.
 In 1989, Maurer's earlier support for Ceaușescu led the sidelined PCR members who were planning to state their opposition to the regime by drafting the so-called Letter of the Six (Gheorghe Apostol, Alexandru Bârlădeanu, Silviu Brucan, Constantin Pîrvulescu, and Grigore Răceanu) not to enlist his assistance in the process.

 Last years

 After the Romanian Revolution of December 1989, he continued living in his lavish villa in the Primăverii district of Bucharest.
-He died in early 2000, a few month after his wife, leaving a son, Jean.
+He died in early 2000, a few months after his wife, leaving a son, Jean.
 He was 97.
-After the Death of Former Greek Prime Minister Konstantinos Kollias on 13 July 1998, he became the Eldest living former State leader both in Europe and in The World.
+After the death of Former Greek Prime Minister Konstantinos Kollias on 13 July 1998, he became the eldest living former state leader both in Europe and worldwide.